Don't get 'singled-out on your next cruise vacation'!

 For those traveling on Cunard, the Queen Victoria And Queen Elizabeth both feature nine solo cabins.
 And the transatlantic Queen Mary 2 also features another 15 single cabins of its own.

-Oceania Cruises ‘s Vista Class Ships have solo cabins with balconies with a concierge option for upgraded amenity access.
+Oceania Cruises ‘s Vista Class Ships have solo cabins with balconies with a concierge option for upgraded amenity access and offer fleet-wide promotions for singles.

 River Cruise Lines offering single supplements.